API Reference

 Best Practices

-3. Use environment variables - Never hardcode keys
+2. Use environment variables — Never hardcode keys in source code

-4. Separate keys - Different keys for different purposes
+3. Separate keys per environment — Different keys for staging, production, CI/CD

-5. Audit regularly - Review and revoke unused keys
+5. Rotate regularly — Create new keys and revoke old ones

 Environment Variables